whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/guides/ebook-formatting.md

 [![page size](https://blog.bookbaby.com/wp-content/uploads/2012/07/PageSize_Feature-696x508.jpg "page size")](https://blog.bookbaby.com/wp-content/uploads/2012/07/PageSize_Feature.jpg)

 ## What page size should you use when preparing for ePub conversion?
-Standard 8.5 x 11″ page size ensures any included images will be large enough for an iPad.
+Standard 8.5 x 11″ page size ensures any included images will be large enough for an iPad

 ## _SPOILER ALERT: 8.5 x 11″ in portrait!._